 - If the UE supports relaxed measurement and relaxedMeasurement is present in SIB2, the UE may further relax the needed measurements, as specified in clause 5.2.4.9.

-If the t-Service of the serving cell is present in SIB19, UE should start to perform intra-frequency, inter-frequency or inter-RAT measurements before the t-Service, regardless of the distance between UE and the serving cell reference location or whether the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ, or Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ and the exact time to start measurement before t-Service is up to UE implementation.
-UE shall perform measurements of higher priority NR inter-frequency or inter-RAT frequencies according to TS 38.133 [8] regardless of the remaining service time of the serving cell.
+If the t-Service of the serving cell is present in SIB19, UE shall perform intra-frequency, inter-frequency or inter-RAT measurements before the t-Service, regardless of the distance between UE and the serving cell reference location or whether the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ, or Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ and the exact time to start measurement before t-Service is up to UE implementation.
+UE shall perform measurements of higher priority NR inter-frequency or inter-RAT frequencies according to TS 38.133 [8] regardless of the remaining service time of the serving cell (i.e. time remaining until t-Service).

-NOTE: When evaluating the distance between UE and the serving cell reference location, it's up to UE implementation to have available UE location information.
+NOTE: When evaluating the distance between UE and the serving cell reference location, it's up to UE implementation to obtain UE location information.

 Next change